joycejoyce/100-days-of-code/log.md

 **Today's Progress:** Use the concepts in "Thinking in React" (https://reactjs.org/docs/thinking-in-react.html) to build ManageTableItemsView.

 **Thoughts:** I'm getting more familiar with React!

+### Day 61: June 5, 2020

+**Today's Progress:** 1) Create a function to generate specified number of tables for testing.
+2) Building components for querying DB.

+**Thoughts:** My coding seemed to speed up due to getting familiar with React.